sangria-graphql/sangria-graphql.github.io/learn.md

 ### Introspection Result Parsing

 Sometimes you would like to work with the results of an introspection query.
 This can be necessary in some client-side tools, for instance.
-Instead of forking directly with JSON (or other raw representation), you can pars it in a set of case classes that allow you to easily work with the whole schema introspection.
+Instead of forking directly with JSON (or other raw representation), you can parse it in a set of case classes that allow you to easily work with the whole schema introspection.

 You can find a parser function in `sangria.introspection.IntrospectionParser`.